 One of the first things I did was create three personas of different users who might be interested in this game.
 I already wrote about this in a previous post, where you can also download the persona template that I designed.
 You can click the images below to see them bigger.

 I made several sketches throughout the process.
-I couldn’t make all of the sketches a reality with my current Unity and 3D modeling skills, but I have a clear idea of what I want the final experience to be like.
+I haven’t make all of the sketches a reality yet, but I have a clear idea of what I want the final experience to be like.
 I added several bits of backstory to the game to make the player more invested in completing the puzzle.

 Working in Unity